calebki/Optimization_Project/Report.md

 \end{equation}
 If we assume that the gradient of $g$ satisfies,
 $$\| \nabla g(x) - \nabla g(y) \|_* \leq L \| x - y \| \: \forall x,y \in \text{dom} \phi$$
-(i.e., it satifies a generalized Lipschitz criterion), then convergence condition $\ref{convcondition}$ holds for all $t_k \leq L^{-1}.$
+(i.e., it satifies a generalized Lipschitz criterion), then convergence condition $\ref{convcondition}$ holds for all $t_k \leq L^{-1}.$ Of course $L$ is difficult to find.
+Rather than finding the except value for $L$, the solvers us an estimate $L_k$ at each iteration which is explained in detail below.
+Returning to the main point, all the first-order solvers discussed in @beck:etal:2011 including the 2 we implement are based on update rule $\ref{projection}$ and convergence criterion $\ref{convcondition}.$

-## Implementation
+## The Algorithm

 The repeated calls to a generalized projection as described above manifests itself in the algorithm below.
-We are assuming that the user has provided the smooth function $g$ and its gradient, the nonsmooth function $h$ and its prox function, a tolerance level for convergence, and a starting point $x_0.$
+Again, we are assuming that the user has provided the smooth function $g$ and its gradient, the nonsmooth function $h$ and its prox function, a tolerance level for convergence, and a starting point $x_0.$

 \begin{algorithm}
 \caption{Auslender and Teboulle's Algorithm}\label{AT}